abmanaf/e-commerce/README.md

 Hello world
-This is your guy Alibabs creating and online e-commerce site
+This is your guy Alibabs creating an online e-commerce site

 #ilovecoding